tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_resource_endpoints.md

 It can get awkward referring to the endpoint.
 For example, you might have a sentence like this: "When you call `/users/{userId}/rewards/`, you get a list of all rewards.
 To get a specific reward for a specific mission for a specific user, the `/users/{userId}/rewards/{missionId}` endpoint takes several parameters..."

-The longer the endpoint, the more difficult the reference.
+The longer the endpoint, the more cumbersome the reference becomes.
 These kinds of descriptions are more common in the [non-reference sections](docnonref.html) sections of your documentation.
-However, brief and clear references to the endpoints are sometimes challenging.
-There's not a clear solution about how to refer to cumbersome endpoints.
-Adopt a convention that makes the most sense for your API.
+Generally, there's not a clear convention about how to refer to cumbersome endpoints.
+Adopt an approach that makes the most sense for your API.

 ## Endpoint for surfreport API

-Let's create the Endpoints section for our [fictitious surfrefport API](docapis_new_endpoint_to_doc.html).
+Let's create the Endpoints and methods section for our [fictitious surfrefport API](docapis_new_endpoint_to_doc.html).
 Here's my approach:

 <div class="docSample">
 {% include_relative surfreport_endpoint.html %}